Skip to main content

 write_todosCreate and manage task lists for complex work-

 1: Potentially destructive operations require user approval before execution.
-To bypass human approval, you can toggle auto-approve or start the deep agent with the auto-approve option:
+To bypass human approval, you can toggle auto-approve (shift+tab) or start with the option:

 deepagents -y